Beer Brined Beer Can Chicken

-- Traeger Grills Texas Elite 34 Wood Pellet Grill and Smoker is the obvious choice for grill here – for this recipe and anything else you plan to smoke, grill, roast, etc!
+This Traeger grill is the obvious choice here – for this recipe and anything else you plan to smoke, grill, roast, etc!

-- I used my Le Creuset Signature Enameled Cast-Iron 7-1/4-Quart Round Dutch Oven to brine the chicken in because you can cover it and it’s big enough to hold the brine as well as the chicken.
+I used my dutch oven to brine the chicken in because you can cover it.
+Fantastic because it’s big enough to hold the brine as well as the chicken.

-- Traeger Bbq Tongs are AMAZING for larger pieces of meats like roasts and whole chickens.
+Traeger grill tongs are AMAZING for larger pieces of meats like roasts and whole chickens.
 It makes getting the meat on and off the grill so much easier!